 She was later pursued to work for Sea World where she did all their graphics and advertising.

-when the last one graduated from High School.
-She had accepted responsibility
+last one graduated from High School.
+She had accepted responsibility to care

 Bubbu” The niece with the bite was left on her own.
 One of the big reasons

 for choosing to move to Costa Rica was her dogs.
 They would have been kenneled for months if she chose Hawaii.

 When she was about nine, and still

 called Marilyn, she shocked her mother and sister when she appeared on a horse, standing there with it’s head poking